I-Jerry-II/Sara/README.md

-# to install sara you need ollama
+# to start useing sara you need ollama
 # install it by writeing these commands

 # ollama need zstd install it